charlotte-lauren/IMY320/README.md

 npm run server
 ```

-After running the server, you can open your browser and visit the local server URL (usually `http://localhost:5173` or as configured) to see the CurioCrow website in action.
+After running the server, you can open your browser and visit the local server URL (`http://localhost:5173` as configured) to see the CurioCrow website in action.